Seven0492/Projets-programes/README.md

 Plain and direct, or do you prefer poetry?

+# Update

+I've recently switched to Python because C is too close to asm(assembly) for me to understand what I'm doing, might come back here again someday

 # How to compile

 This is simple, you just need to type the command "make" in the source code directory.